unreal-xp/manan_aasi_26bce10996/readme.md

 - It was NOT used for direct copy-pasting code.
 It was only used for understanding how to work with the things I am not familiar with.

 I am more familiar with softwares that do not relate with web at all.
 Mainly desktop applications.
 So this was my first attempt at all this.

+If you are wondering who is `real-xp`, that is just my main account.
+I just did not want to put my real name on that.
+This account was made specifically for university tasks.